-Yesterday, we featured a black and white colorblocked kitchen inspired by a British Standard design.
-Here's a shocker: the same kitchen in bold cobalt blue.
+We recently featured a color-blocked kitchen inspired by a British Standard design.
+Here’s the same inspirational kitchen in bold cobalt blue.
 Too much?
 Or just enough?

-British Standard (it's an offshoot of the higher-end kitchen fittings company Plain English) offers "sensible cupboards at sensible prices for people with good taste but modest means.
+British Standard (it’s an offshoot of the higher-end kitchen fittings company Plain English) offers “sensible cupboards at sensible prices for people with good taste but modest means.
 British Standard is a call to arms for British manufacturing and for honest, properly made products.
-Their modest appearance is matched by their modest price (around £7,000 for an average-sized kitchen, including worktops) because all you pay for is the joinery; there is no bespoke design, deliver, or fitting service; you do that yourself."
+Their modest appearance is matched by their modest price—around £7,000 (over $10,000) for an average-size kitchen, including worktops—because all you pay for is the joinery.
+There is no bespoke design, delivery, or fitting service; you do that yourself.”

 Above: Brilliant cobalt painted upper cabinets contrast with the pale green lower cabinets.